 - You’ll need to use two pods to get the same amount of flavour as you would from a barista made coffee.

-- Extract using the single shot (small cup) setting to pull through only 30 – 40ml of espresso per capsule.
+- Extract using the espresso setting (small cup) to pull through only 30 – 40ml of espresso per capsule.
 Any longer and it will bring through unwanted bitterness.

 - Top up with hot water to make the perfect long black, or foamed milk if you’re after a flat white or cap.